-Wine 4.0 has officially been released promising massive improvements in their latest release.
-Besides the 6000 changes made to the latest release, developers have centered their focus on 4 key highlights.
+Wine 4.0 has officially been released, promising massive improvements in its latest release.
+Besides the 6000 changes made to the newest version, developers have centered their focus on four key highlights.

 Key New Features in Wine 4.0

 • Direct3D 12 support